MileHacker Logo

 Entry Fees & Procedures

 The VoA fee is IDR 500,000.
 Pay this upon arrival if you did not get an e-VoA beforehand.
-Immigration procedures involve presenting your passport, visa (if applicable), return ticket, and your completed digital customs declaration.
+Immigration procedures involve presenting your passport, visa (where appropriate), return ticket, and your completed digital customs declaration.
 Immigration officers could require your fingerprints and a photograph.
 The process is generally straightforward.
 Generally, standard tourism activities in Solo do not require special permits.
 However, if you plan for very long-term stays, engage in research, or conduct specific commercial activities, you might need additional permits.
 Check with the Indonesian embassy or consulate in your country if your travel purpose falls outside typical tourism.

 Budgeting & Costs